Partial data inverse problems for the Hodge Laplacian

-The proof of Theorems \ref{RelativeAbsoluteThm} and \ref{AbsoluteRelativeThm} involve three main ingredients -- the construction of complex geometric optics (CGO) solutions, a Green's theorem argument, and a density argument relating this inverse problem to a tensor tomography problem.
+The proof of Theorems \ref{RelativeAbsoluteThm} and \ref{AbsoluteRelativeThm} involve three main ingredients -- the construction of complex geometrical optics (CGO) solutions, a Green's theorem argument, and a density argument relating this inverse problem to a tensor tomography problem where one determines a tensor field from its integrals along geodesics (see Section \ref{sec:tensor}).
 Both the construction of CGO solutions and the Green's theorem argument require appropriate Carleman estimates.

 To describe them, we will introduce the following notation.
 For a CTA manifold $M$, let $N$ be the inward pointing normal vector field along $\partial M$.
 We can extend $N$ to be a vector field in a neighborhood of $\partial M$ by parallel transporting along normal geodesics, and then to a vector field on $M$ by multiplying by a cutoff function.
 For $u \in \Omega M$ we will let